rccordell/f20bbb/schedule.md

 ### Friday, September 25 (I,A)

-Book Lab 3: tiny-group activity at [Huskiana Letterpress Studio](https://web.northeastern.edu/huskiana/) (see [sign-up sheet here](https://docs.google.com/spreadsheets/d/17QxSFyyknpoVT1w8hdItDjTg9BcBc83IPj6FHadptME/edit?usp=sharing)).
+Book Lab 3: tiny-group activity at [Huskiana Letterpress Studio](https://web.northeastern.edu/huskiana/).
+Use the first sheet on the [sign-up sheet here](https://docs.google.com/spreadsheets/d/17QxSFyyknpoVT1w8hdItDjTg9BcBc83IPj6FHadptME/edit?usp=sharing) to claim a spot for 9/25.
 Please note:

 + You must complete Book Lab 2, "Preparing to Print," prior to arriving for your appointment in order to minimize close contact while you are in studio.
 + You must wear a mask to the studio.